 Alumni surveys are conducted every year at OSU; undergraduate program alumni and graduate program alumni are surveyed in alternate years.
 The surveys are intended to identify institutional strengths and areas for improvement as perceived by recent graduates; to track the careers and continuing education of recent OSU graduates; and to evaluate achievement of learning outcomes as perceived by alumni from individual academic programs.
 The alumni surveys target alumni who are 1- and 5-years post-graduation.
 The surveys are conducted as telephone interviews, and the questionnaire covers employment, continued education, and general satisfaction.
 Also, individual academic programs may include program-specific questions in the questionnaire for their program alumni; these data are used in program outcomes assessment as well as assessing alumni satisfaction.
-Alumni surveys have become a cornerstone of assessment at the university-, college- and program- level by providing regular feedback from OSU graduates about their perceptions of their educational experiences at OSU and the impact of those experiences on career and personal development.
+Alumni surveys have become a cornerstone of assessment at the university-, college- and program-level by providing regular feedback from OSU graduates about their perceptions of their educational experiences at OSU and the impact of those experiences on career and personal development.

-The 2006 OSU Survey of Alumni of Undergraduate Programs was conducted to provide data to gauge perceptions of various aspects of the undergraduate programs and services and to identify areas where improvements may be needed.
-The target population for this survey was alumni of undergraduate programs who completed their degrees in calendar years 2000 and 2004.
-The total of alumni in the target population was 6,440.
+The 2007 OSU Survey of Alumni of Graduate Programs was conducted to provide data to gauge perceptions of various aspects of the graduate programs and services and to identify areas where improvements may be needed.
+The target population for this survey was alumni of graduate programs who completed their degrees in calendar years 2001 and 2005.
+The total of alumni in the target population was 2,091.
 The survey was administered as a telephone interview.
-The OSU Bureau for Social Research conducted the survey interviews in January, February and March of 2006 and coordinated data collection.
+The OSU Bureau for Social Research conducted the survey interviews in January, February and March of 2007 and coordinated data collection.
 The Office of University Assessment and Testing analyzed and summarized data and prepared the reports.
-A total of 2,628 surveys were completed by alumni of undergraduate programs, resulting in a 40.8% response rate.
-The group of respondents included 1,009 alumni who graduated in 2000 and 1,619 alumni who graduated in 2004.
+A total of 799 surveys were completed by alumni of undergraduate programs, resulting in a 38% response rate.
+The group of respondents included 658 alumni with a Master's degree and 141 alumni with a doctorate.

-Results of selected survey items indicate that 97% of alumni are very satisfied / satisfied with their overall educational experience at OSU; 93% of alumni are very satisfied / satisfied with the quality of instruction in their major; and, 72% of alumni are very satisfied / satisfied with academic advising at OSU.
+Results of selected survey items indicate that 93% of master's alumni and 94% of doctoral alumni are very satisfied / satisfied with their overall educational experience at OSU; 95% of master's and 93% of doctoral alumni said their graduate studies had prepared them very well or adequately for their current position.